Skip to main content

 The most important thing to remember when instructing Devin is to be as specific as possible.
 Just as you would provide a detailed spec when asking a coworker to code something, you should do the same with Devin.
-This guide will help you structure your instructions/prompts to maximize Devin’s utility.
+This guide will help you structure your instructions/prompts to effectively use Devin.
+For broader strategies on working with coding agents effectively, also check out our Coding Agents 101 guide.

 In the Devin repo, I want you to build a tool that monitors the RAM and CPU usage of the remote machines that Devin runs on.
 To do that, please perform the following tasks: